 Sharing your information with credit reporting bodies

-When we request a credit report, we need to give the credit reporting body:
+When we request a credit report, or when we are required to share ongoing information about the credit you hold with ANZ, we need to give the credit reporting body:

-- Information about you (such as your name and address) to make sure we receive the correct credit report.
+- Information about you (such as your name and address and other personal information we hold about you) to make sure we receive the correct credit report.

 - Information about your application – such as the type and amount of credit you’re applying for.